imahdio/HTML-Essential-Training/02-Formatting Text/README.md

 recipe-a set of instructions telling you how to prepare and cook food, including a list of what food is needed for this

-lay out something -to arrange in a pattern or design; to plan something by showing how its parts fit together
+lay out something-to arrange in a pattern or design; to plan something by showing how its parts fit together

 Incredibly- extremely
 ## Quotes